PrzemekZacheja/AppGitHubRepoProvider/README.md

 - Owner Login
 - For each branch it’s name and last commit sha

+The result of the query is saved as a simple object containing the login and name of the repository.
+The database used is postgresql.

 The application uses SpringBoot, FeignClient, Log4J, Lombook.